Skip to Content

 Rain Gear

-It can rain at any time at Lake O’Hara.
-On my trip, we had a few light showers.
+It can rain at any time at Lake O’Hara since it has unpredictable mountain weather.
+On my first trip, we had a few light showers.
 And then one afternoon the heavens opened up for an hour into a torrential downpour.
 I kept my rain jacket in my day pack on every hike and was glad to have it.
-My husband and I both really love our 3-layer Gore-Tex MEC Synergy Jackets.

 Bear Spray